- Home

 By following these steps and complying with Saudi Arabian regulations, you can successfully set up and run your business.

 Choosing the right legal structure is a vital step in business setup in Saudi Arabia.
-Your decision will influence ownership, liability, regulatory requirements and how you run and grow your business.
-Here’s a summary of the main legal structures available, each designed to suit different needs and goals:
+Your decision will influence ownership, liability, regulatory requirements, and how you run and grow your business.
+Here is a summary of the main legal structures available, each designed to suit different needs and goals:

 Limited Liability Company